The Case for Learned In-Memory Joins: Learned Sort-based Join

 \subsection{{\lsj} Sort Phase}

 Once the partitioning phase generates the output $R$ and $S$ range partitions for the different workers, each worker sorts its own partitions locally.
 At the end of the sorting phase, both relations will be globally sorted and ready to be directly joined as described in Section~\ref{sec:lsj_join_phase}.
 Typically, the sorting phase is implemented in a multi-threaded environment using an {\simd} variation of the bitonic sort, namely AVX sort~\cite{BAT+13}.
 Although the complexity of bitonic sort is $O (n \log^2 n)$, which is a bit higher than the standard $O(n \log n)$ complexity, the bitonic sort is better for parallel implementation on modern hardware as it compares elements using min/max instructions in a predefined sequence that never depends on the data.
 Here, we propose an new efficient variation of the AVX sort that exploits {\cdf}-based partitioning to reduce its number of comparisons.
-We also discuss its complexity and performance trade-off.
+We also discuss its complexity and trade-offs.

-\textbf{Key Idea.} Instead of directly running the AVX sort on the input keys, we first use the {\cdf}-based model to partition them into a set of non-overlapping partitions $p$ that are relatively sorted, then apply the AVX sort on each partition independently.
+\textbf{Key Idea.} On each worker, the proposed AVX sort variation takes the local range partition (i.e., output of the partitioning phase (Section~\ref{sec:lsj_partition_phase})) of one relation, say $R$, along with the {\cdf}-based model of this relation as inputs (Figure~\ref{fig:lsj_algorithm_2}(a)).
+It first uses the model to further divide the local partition into non-overlapping partitions $p$ that are relatively sorted, then apply the AVX sort on each partition independently.
 The number of partitions $p$ is tuned to provide a good balance between parallelism and caching performance.
-Note that we reuse the same {\cdf}-based model from the partitioning phase (Section~\ref{sec:lsj_partition_phase}), but we scale its prediction up for higher degree of partitioning.
+Note that we reuse the same {\cdf}-based model from the partitioning phase, but we scale its prediction up for higher degree of partitioning.

 \textbf{Complexity Analysis.} To compute the complexity of the new AVX sort, let $n$ be the number of keys to be sorted, and $p$ be the number of {\cdf}-based partitions.
 Each partition has $\frac{n}{p}$ keys roughly.
 Figure~\ref{fig:lsj_bitonic} shows an example of a typical bitonic sorting network (the core of AVX sort) for 16 keys ($n = 16$) and 4 partitions ($p = 4$).
 It also highlights the type of each sorting comparison, whether it occurs within the same partition (grey arcs) or across different partitions (black arcs).
 As shown, the first $\log \frac{n}{p}$ stages execute completely local (within the same partition).
 For a subsequent stage $\log \frac{n}{p} + k$ where $ 1 \leq k \leq \log p$, the first $k$ steps compare keys from different partitions, while the last $\log \frac{n}{p}$ steps are completely local.
 As mentioned before, the total complexity of typical bitonic sort is $O (n \log^2 n)$, which is basically the total number of comparisons whether they are within the same partitions or not.
 However, using our proposed variation, we first need $O(n)$ for the {\cdf}-based partitioning, and then a total of $O(\frac{1}{2} n (\log \frac{n}{p}) (\log \frac{n}{p} + 1))$ for the comparisons occurring in the first $\log \frac{n}{p}$ stages (within the same partition only).
 Note that our algorithm will skip the remaining stages as the partitions are already relatively sorted.
 So, the total complexity of our algorithm is $O(n + \frac{1}{2} n (\log \frac{n}{p}) (\log \frac{n}{p} + 1)) = O(n \log^2 \frac{n}{p})$.